 Questions after Prolotherapy Treatments

-In our office we utilize a comprehensive Prolotherapy approach of treating the whole joint with many injections at a single visit.
-Other offices may not follow this protocol instead relying on one or two shots over 20 or more visits.
+In our office, we utilize the Comprehensive H3 Prolotherapy technique to treat the whole joint with many injections at a single visit.
+Other offices may rely on one or two shots over 20 or more visits.
 In our clinical experience we believe our method has provided our patients with the highest level of pain relief.
-This is based on our soon approaching 25 years of service and experience helping people with issues of chronic pain.
+This is based on our decades of service and experience helping people with issues of chronic pain.

-Caring Medical Prolotherapy specialists, Ross Hauser, MD, Danielle Steilen-Matias, PA-C, David Woznica, MD, and Katie Worsnick, PA-C also take an individualized approach to get the ideal results.
+Caring Medical’s Prolotherapy providers, Ross Hauser, MD and Danielle Steilen-Matias, PA-C, take an individualized approach to get the ideal results.
 Prolotherapy treatments are “customizable,” treatments can be adjusted in many ways to help the patients realize their goals of healing their chronic pain.

 After Prolotherapy Treatment